Destination 2028 Tactical Implementation for 2025–2026 (Year Seven)

 Key Attractors Priority

-• GRCVB will continue to aligning with Dorothea Dix Park leadership on the continued construction of Phase 1 and provide ongoing measurement resources to City of Raleigh Parks, Recreation and Cultural Resources.
+- GRCVB will continue aligning with Dorothea Dix Park leadership on the construction of Phase 2 of the Dix Park Master Plan and continue to provide both marketing of existing assets and measurement resources to City of Raleigh Parks, Recreation and Cultural Resources.
+A forthcoming opportunity for an iconic artistic feature for the park will be announced in 2025.

 Individual Leisure Priority